 How is the Center for Healing Journey’s ketamine clinic different than other ketamine clinics?

 Most existing clinics that offer ketamine treatment, do NOT offer the full support of Ketamine Assisted Psychotherapy (KAP).
 They are primarily medicine infusion programs run by anesthesiologists or medical doctors, without psychotherapists on staff.
-This method avails itself of the pharmacological benefits of the medicine alone.
-At the Center for Healing Journeys, we certainly see that approach as beneficial…to a point.
-We believe the best approach combines psychotherapy with the ketamine treatments so that we can take full taking advantage of ketamine’s potential for healing.
+That method avails itself of the pharmacological benefits of the medicine alone.
+On the other hand, at the Center for Healing Journeys, we see that approach as beneficial…to a point.
+Additionally, we believe the best approach combines psychotherapy with the ketamine treatments so that we can take full taking advantage of ketamine’s potential for healing.
 The ketamine opens your neuronal network in a way that enables you learn new patterns.
 Without combining this with therapy you are left to continue living inside the same restrictive assumptions and environment that had left you feeling stuck in the first place.
 When you receive ketamine treatments, there is finite window of opportunity in which it’s particularly critical to listen very carefully to your deepest hopes and desires and reset your sights on new ways of being in ways you may have left for lost… to make the best use of revitalized capacity to learn.
 At the Center for Healing Journeys we will help you reconnect to your deepest self and align your day to day life with goals that are both realistic and more connected to your highest aspirations.
 You will want to focus on establishing new patterns such as taking steps to be more social, reconnect with your body through nutrition, exercise, dance, or yoga.
 We will help you consider these new possibilities so you can take the ‘right sized steps’ to optimize your chances of feeling success.

 What if I am not interested in therapy but, just want to try the medicine?